zio/zio-aws/docs/overview/wrapper.md

 # Client wrappers

-### Modules
+### Service modules
-For each AWS Service the library defines a _ZIO module_ with wrapper functions for all the _operations_, and a `live` implementation that depends on a core _AWS configuration layer_:
+For each AWS Service the library defines a _ZIO service_ with wrapper functions for all the _operations_, a `live` implementation calling the Java SDK and a `mock` implementation using [zio-mock](https://github.com/zio/zio-mock).

+The live implementation depends on a core _AWS configuration layer_:

 ```scala
 val live: ZLayer[AwsConfig, Throwable, Ec2]